As winter drew nigh, I passed many happy hours in Essex House.

 I sayt nowt of this to Scabface.

 Instead, I sayt I was joyed to hear my lord was going to plays.
-I guessed he’d learnt what a thief that player Snakes-Purr was, and meant to find the knave.
+I hoped he’d learnt what a thief that player Snakes-Purr was.

 In the 1590s the impecunious Earl of Southampton’s properties all seem to have been leased out.
 According to the letter-writer Rowland Whyte, the Earl and his wife Bess Vernon had a “house” (apartment) in Essex House for themselves and their “family” – which would include their servants.